Introduction

 - Man In The Middle (MITM) Attacks

-Since a network delivers mission-critical services to an organization, internal and external network pen-testing should be performed yearly.
-Pen testing offers your organization enough protection against these attack vectors.
+Since a network delivers mission-critical services to an organisation, internal and external network testing should be performed annually.
+Pen testing provides your organisation with sufficient protection against these attack vectors.

 Web Application Penetration Testing

-Web Application Penetration Testing aims to identify vulnerabilities or security threats in web-based applications.
+Web Application testing aims to identify vulnerabilities or security threats in web-based applications.

-Different types of techniques and attacks are used to break into the web application.
+Various techniques and attacks are used to break into a web application.

-Because these tests are considerably more thorough and focused, they consider more complicated.
-Endpoints of any web-based application that interacts with the user regularly must identify to perform a successful test.
+Because these tests are considerably more thorough and focused, they are considered more complicated.
+Endpoints of any web-based application that regularly interact with the user must be identified to perform a successful test.

-From planning to executing the test and eventually generating a usable report, this involves effort and time.
+From planning the test through execution to generating a usable report, this involves effort and time.

-A primary objective for doing a web application penetration test is to discover security flaws or vulnerabilities in web-based applications and their components, such as databases, source code, and back-end networks.
+A primary objective of a web application penetration test is to identify security vulnerabilities across applications, including databases, source code, and back-end networks.

-It also helps by prioritizing the discovered flaws or vulnerabilities and suggesting potential mitigation solutions.
+It also helps by prioritising the discovered flaws or vulnerabilities and suggesting potential mitigation solutions.

-It is considered excellent practice in software application development to enhance the codebase continually.
-The phrase “deploying secure and agile code” is frequently used to characterize this technique.
+It is considered excellent practice in software development to continually enhance the codebase.
+The phrase “deploying secure and agile code” is frequently used to characterise this technique.

 Client-Side Penetration Testing

-Client-side pen-testing is performed to identify vulnerabilities or security flaws in client-side applications.
+Client-side testing is performed to identify vulnerabilities or security flaws in client-side applications.

 These might include Putty, email clients, web browsers (such as Chrome, Firefox, Safari, and others), Macromedia Flash, etc.

-Client-side testing is carried out to detect certain cyberattacks, such as:
+Client-side testing is carried out to detect unavoidable cyberattacks, such as:

 - Cross-Site Scripting Attacks